 How much weight should my baby be gaining?

 All babies can lose up to 10% of their birthweight but usually regain it in two to three weeks.
-If a baby is having five to six wet nappies a day and regular motions, is healthy and alert, these are indications that he or she is being fed enough.
+If a baby is having five to six wet nappies a day and regular motions, is healthy and alert, these are indications that they are being fed enough.

 If you are concerned, contact your Cleft Team or GP.
 Sometimes, babies will need to be given high calorie milk to help them take in enough nutrition.